Series: Internet Girls #4

 (+) Also realistic portrayal of how friendships and relationships with friends from home can change/develop at college

-(+) The book grew up along with its readers1didnt(-) Would have been SO much better if it included tweets and statuses that were referenced, instead of just mentioning them.
+(+) The book grew up along with its readers(-) Would have been SO much better if it included tweets and statuses that were referenced, instead of just mentioning them.
 It would have fully brought the book into the digital age like the synopsis said it did

 (-) Somewhat stereotypical experiences that could have been fleshed out a little better